-DWR staff prepared an analysis using the current stream flow numbers and forecasted flows for the irrigation season, which presumptively ends on November 1st, 2024.
+- DWR staff prepared an analysis using the current stream flow numbers and forecasted flows for the irrigation season, which presumptively ends on November 1st, 2024.
 The focus of the analysis was to determine which ditches might be the calling priorities throughout this period.
 A similar analysis was completed for the irrigation month of April 2025, using average conditions because a reliable 2025 winter forecast is not yet available.
-The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through very junior rights on the Alamosa.

-- These agreements for ditches that are likely to be the calling rights on the Alamosa for the 2024 irrigation season and April 2025, could possibly account for ±75 acre feet of the depletions owed.
-This amounts to 86%, of the total depletions owed. - Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on the Alamosa during the non-irrigation season at this time. - 6.
+The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through very junior rights on the Alamosa River. - These agreements for ditches that are likely to be the calling rights on the Alamosa for the 2024 irrigation season and April of 2025 could possibly account for 420 acre feet of the depletions owed.
+This amounts to 83%, of the 507.1 acre-feet of depletions owed during that time. - Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on the Alamosa during the non-irrigation season at this time. - 6.
 Section 4.1.5 of the Subdistrict's PWM includes the provision, "the Subdistrict may continue to assess fees until all Post-Plan Injurious Stream Depletions caused by past groundwater withdrawals from Subdistrict Wells have been remedied."
 This allows the Subdistrict to provide a financial guarantee to assure that all Post-Plan Injurious Stream Depletions will be replaced or otherwise remedied if the Subdistrict were to fail or otherwise not be allowed to continue groundwater withdrawals. - 7.
 Upon approval of the Subdistrict's PWM, it was concluded the Subdistrict is already operating within the 5-year 1978-2000 average as amended by the CAS stipulation.
 In all future years the five-year running average of metered total withdrawals must not exceed the average annual withdrawals for the period of 1978 through 2000.
 The Subdistrict is in compliance with this metric.